ThomasDanger/TicTacToe-In-Assembly/MIPS/CurrentVersion/README.md

 drafting new ways to store the positions of the X's and O's.
 I drafted new ways check the positions of game pieces.
 I covered my class notebooks with 1's and 0's and X's and O's.
 I was so obsessed.
 I came out of this project LOVING assembly language.
-Without any exaggeration, I think this project might have changed my life and the way I view programming as well as consider a career in embedded software/firmware engineering and development.
+Without any exaggeration, I think this project might have changed my life and the way I view programming as well as making me consider a career in embedded software/firmware engineering and development.

 ## STEPS